 Ask Questions A successful business is one that puts the needs of the consumer at heart, not one that focuses on making money.
 Sustainability has been a must-have for most of these that most businesses feel pressured to incorporate sustainability to have a competitive edge.
 Consumers should raise questions on any missing information on the product description or any information that does not add up on a product.
 This will hold businesses accountable for their ‘going green’ journey and at the same time ensure they have had quality for goods they pay for.
 Never before have theory and practice been wider apart.

-When it comes to practising and not just preaching sustainability, most companies struggle and most flounder in developing and implementing a sustainable business model.
+When it comes to practicing and not just preaching sustainability, most companies struggle and most flounder in developing and implementing a sustainable business model.
 Many feel the importance to make the business go green but cannot transform occur, they leave out the information most crucial to consumers.
 Consumers should be couscous and help make these businesses accountable for their actions.